adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 ## Custom Annotation Processor

-The general structure for writing a annotation processor is as follows.
+The general structure for writing an annotation processor is as follows:
-First, have one dedicated project or module, which only contains the annotation itself.
+First, have one dedicated project or module, which only contains the annotations themselves.
 Both the annotation processor and the client depend on this project.
 However, the client does not need a compile-time dependency on the annotation processor, but only need to run it before the real code.
 By doing this, we prevent copying all the annotation processor code into the final jar-file.